course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 ## __Method and results__
 For this research, the following research question was formulated: *What is the relationship between the runtime and the average user rating for movies?*
+The research method in this analysis is linear regression.
+Linear regression is a statistical method that scientifically estimates the relationship between two variables.
+Therefore, it is well suited to use in our analysis with respect to the relationship between the runtime and the average user rating of a movie.

 To answer this question we make use of data from imdb.com, specifically the datasets 'title_basics.tsv' and 'title_ratings.tsv', which were downloaded from the following website: https://datasets.imdbws.com.
 The variables that were used for the analysis of our research question, were the following: